AdrianSchneider/vim-tdd/README.md

     Bundle 'AdrianSchneider/vim-tdd'

 # Features
+- run tests synchronously in vim, or asynchronously through tmux
-- run tests on save, show results in another pane
+- run tests manually or automatically on save
 - open (and create) test in split
 - add other related files to test list
-- auto detect tmux pane, or override with config
+- auto detect bottom tmux pane, or override with config

 # Language Configuration
 Basic PHP and Javascript support is included.
 Each language must configure `g:tdd_test_command`, and `g:tdd_map_callback`.
 See included ones as an example.